cheng-hsiang-chiu/ECE5960-Physical-Design-Algorithm/PA1/README.md

 ```

 ## Run
+To run the executable, please follow the instructions below.
+Change the input files and output files according to your needs.
 ```
 cd build
 ./fm ../benchmark/input_6.dat ./output_6.dat
 ```

 ## Unit Test
+To run the unit tests, please follow the instructions below.
 ```
 cd build
 make test
 ```

 ## Verify correctness
+To verify the correctness of the executable, please follow the instructions below.
+Modify the input files and output files according to your needs.
 ```
 ./checker_linux ./benchmark/input_6.dat ./build/output_6.dat
 ```